openai/evals/README.md

 pip install evals
 ```

+You can find the full instructions to run existing evals in: [run-evals.md](docs/run-evals.md) and our existing eval templates: [eval-templates.md](docs/eval-templates.md).
+For more advanced use cases like prompt chains or tool-using agents, you can use our: [Completion Function Protocol](docs/completion-fns.md).

 We provide the option for you to log your eval results to a Snowflake database, if you have one or wish to set one up.
 For this option, you will further have to specify the `SNOWFLAKE_ACCOUNT`, `SNOWFLAKE_DATABASE`, `SNOWFLAKE_USERNAME`, and `SNOWFLAKE_PASSWORD` environment variables.

+## Writing evals

+We suggest getting starting by:

+- Walking through the process for building an eval: [build-eval.md](docs/build-eval.md)
+- Exploring an example of implementing custom eval logic: [custom-eval.md](docs/custom-eval.md).
+- Writing your own completion functions: [completion-fns.md](docs/completion-fns.md)

+Please note that we are currently not accepting Evals with custom code!
+While we ask you to not submit such evals at the moment, you can still submit modelgraded evals with custom modelgraded YAML files.

+If you think you have an interesting eval, please open a pull request with your contribution.
+OpenAI staff actively review these evals when considering improvements to upcoming models.

 ## FAQ